raprocks/raprocks.github.io/_posts/2020-05-13-lets-begin.md

 To get a full list you can visit the [Termux Package Repo](https://github.com/termux/termux-packages/blob/master/README.md#project-structure).

-Termux's default terminal is bash. hence if you are a total beginner you also get to learn the workings of Linux itself as the commands in Termux are mostly same as that in the terminals on desktop Linux.
+Termux's default terminal is bash.
+Hence if you are a total beginner, you also get to learn the workings of Linux itself as the commands in Termux are mostly same as that in the terminals on desktop Linux.

 ## Installation
- there are 2 ways to Install Termux.
-The most simple way will be to visit the Google Play Store and download it but the alternative from FDroid has its own advantages of being Free.
+ There are 2 ways to Install Termux.
+The most simple way will be visiting the Google Play Store and download it, but the alternative from FDroid has its own advantages of being Free.
 <p class="message-yellow"><small><b>Warning!</b> This is a sentence inside of a message box.</small></p>
 #### From The Google Play Store.
 1. You Can simply Follow the link [Here](https://play.google.com/store/apps/details?id=com.termux) to install the app.